AaronZ345/GTSinger/README.md

 ✅ Refine the paired speech data of each language.

+✅ Release the processed data of each language and all data.

 ✅ Refine Chinese, English, Spanish, German, Russian, French, Italian annotations.

-🔲 Release the processed data of each language （in a few days).

 🔲 Further refine Japanese, Korean annotations.